metasfresh/metasfresh-documentation/_webui_collection/EN/CreatePurchaseOrder.md

 ---
-title: How do I create a purchase order?
+title: How do I enter a purchase order?
 layout: default
 tags:
   - Workflow